 Original Reporting Requirement State Recommendation Change Adopted (FY07/08)

-county/location code in Air Facility System the integration and expansion of the Integrated

 (AFS); reduce level of detail when reporting on Compliance Information System (ICIS).

 minor sources; monthly and annual reporting of Database modernization should address

 air pollution monitoring data to AFS comments.
 To be implemented in FY08.

 burdensome; AFS is cumbersome and difficult

 to use; modify and improve system;

 AQS/AFS/Aerometric Information Retrieval

 System (AIRS) system antiquated.

 Asbestos data report Eliminate (inadequately funded by EPA).
 EPA agreed to reduce reporting from quarterly

 to semi-annual starting in FY08 (R4).

 Double violation semi-annual report (required Eliminate Report is required by regulation but if

 by 40 CFR 123.45) information is in ICIS-NPDES, report can be

 discontinued.
 R7 will ask OECA if NE's input

 of data into ICIS constitutes reporting as

 required by the regulation.
 If so, R7 will

 generate report and submit it to HQ and

 eliminate requirement for NE to submit a copy

 of the report.